Student Health Services

 To schedule an appointment, call 302.857.6393 or come to the Student Health Center.
 Students are only eligible to receive services during the semester they are currently enrolled in and will be asked to show a validated Delaware State University Identification Card before any services are rendered.
 Student athletes should call the Sports Medicine Department at 302.857.7861 to schedule an appointment or go to the Sports Medicine Department.

-All students must have their Student Health Form submitted to the Student Health Center in order to complete the registration process, receive clearance to move into campus housing, and receive heath care services.
+All students must have their completed Health Forms submitted through the Student Health Portal or mailed to the Student Health Center in order to complete the registration process, receive clearance to move into campus housing, and receive heath care services.